New RTP and ILD Tools and Curricula: Video Analysis, Clickers and E & M Labs

 This hands-on workshop is designed for teachers in advanced physics classes such as AP, International Baccalaureate and honors physics.
 Teachers attending should be interested in enabling their students to master physics concepts in mechanics by engaging in inquiry-based active learning.
 Participants will work with classroom-tested curricular materials drawn from the Activity Based Physics Suite materials.
 These curricula make creative use of flexible computer tools available from Vernier and PASCO.
 These materials have been developed in accordance with the outcomes of physics education research .
 Affordable access to the Suite materials for secondary school use is now available and will be discussed.
 For more information contact Maxine Willis, Associate Fellow, Department of Physics and Astronomy, Dickinson College, email@example.com.
 To register, go to the AAPT Web-Site.

 Making Interactive Video Vignettes and Interactive Online Lectures

-Bob Teese, Priscilla W. Laws, Kathleen Koenig and Maxine C. Willis
+Bob Teese, Priscilla W. Laws, Patrick Cooney, Kathleen Koenig and Maxine C. Willis

 Half-day workshop.
 Next offering at American Assoc. of Physics Teachers Summer Meeting, College Park, MD.
 Date, time and location to be announced.